State Law Guide · Updated January 2026

 See how Texas's laws compare to other states:

-Average Texas recovery: $550 · Based on Texas Finance Code Chapter 354
+Optional letter only if you act · Texas Finance Code Chapter 354